BD2KGenomics/protect/MANUAL.md

 These flags describe the arguments for conducting mutation calling.

     snpeff:
-        index_tar: /path/to/snpeff_index.tar.gz  -> The Indexes to use for snpeff.
+        index_tar: /path/to/snpeff_index.tar.gz  -> The indexes to use for snpeff.
 Protect provides indexes in the S3 bucket `cgl-protect-data`
                                                     under the folder `hg19_references`.
-        java_Xmx: 5G                             -> The Heap size to use for SnpEFF
+        java_Xmx: 5G                             -> The heap size to use for SnpEFF

 **transgene**